cabforum/servercert/docs/BR.md

 - creating new or improving existing lints,
 - reporting potentially inaccurate linting results as bugs,
-- reporting Requirements that are not covered by existing lints ("unlinted issues"),
+- notifying maintainers of Linting software of checks that are not covered by existing lints,
 - updating documentation of existing lints, and
 - generating test certificates for positive/negative tests of specific lints.